MCFpy/mcf/docs/source/FAQ.rst

 - **How do I access the dataframe representing the final sample that passed common support criteria?**

-  You can access the final sample that passed the common support criteria from the results dictionary returned by the :py:meth:`~mcf_functions.ModifiedCausalForest.predict` method of the :py:class:`~mcf_functions.ModifiedCausalForest` class.
+  You can access the final sample that passed the common support criteria from the results dictionary returned by the :py:meth:`~mcf_main.ModifiedCausalForest.predict` method of the :py:class:`~mcf_main.ModifiedCausalForest` class.
 The dataframe is stored under the key `"iate_data_df"`.

   .. code-block:: python